Please click on a category to view the definition.

 Motion Graphics & Design

-Excellence in design & animation, including motion graphics, typography & title animation. * *Entries are encouraged to include a short-written explanation of the work performed.
+Excellence in 2D and/or 3D design & animation, including motion graphics, typography & title animation. **Please include a "making of" video or CGI Breakdown (under 2 minutes) and/or a short-written explanation of the work performed as it greatly assists in the judging process.
 Descriptive materials must not include the name of individuals or the facilities that did the work.
 See the FAQ for details.

 -